rivki-beker/employees-app/README.md

 ## Frontend Application (React + Vite)

 The `Frontend` directory contains the frontend project developed using React with Vite.
-To run the frontend application, follow these steps:
+To run the frontend application locally, follow these steps:

 1. **Navigate to the Frontend Directory:**
    ```bash